 Bethel Magazine, published three times a year, is distributed to prospective and current students as well as to alumni, to highlight how God is working in the university community and to provide stimulating articles by faculty and others that address current issues.

-The St. Paul and San Diego campuses distribute E-Announcements three times a week to all students, providing information on campus activities and items of special interest.
+The seminary and university distributes E-Announcements three times a week to all students, providing information on campus activities and items of special interest.
 Students are responsible for knowing the information included in E-Announcements.

 Special events are designed to enrich community life, facilitate open discussion of ideas and issues, and provide opportunities to develop meaningful relationships.
 These events encourage interaction beyond the classroom and include seminars on information not covered in the curriculum, in-depth interaction through weekend retreats, pizza nights, banquets, concerts, and entertainment for the entire community.
 Special programs are also planned for children and spouses of seminary students.

-In St. Paul, students with concerns in any area of due process related to student life may appeal to the Associate Dean of Formation and Development or to the Student Development Committee.
-This committee has the authority to recommend a development plan for students and to recommend dismissal.
-Written requests should go to the Office of Formation and Professional Development.
+Students with concerns in any area of due process related to student life may appeal to the Student Success and Retention Committee.
+This committee has the authority to review appeals and recommend changes to developmental plans and/or dismissals.
+Written requests should go to the Dean of Student Success and Retention.

 The Student Senate functions as a clearinghouse for student opinion, activity, and expression; promotes and serves student interests; leads in student-desired directions; and sustains the welfare of the student body.

-In St. Paul and San Diego the Senate consists of special interest coordinators and class representatives.
+The Senate consists of special interest coordinators and class representatives.
 Coordinators provide oversight to community life, recreation, academic affairs, spiritual life, women student issues, minority student concerns, international student interests, and student publication matters.
 The Student Senate president is the main liaison between students and administration.
 The special interest coordinators are responsible for the planning of an integrated and meaningful program of student activities.
+The Senate women's representative plans an annual event and partners with other senators and the broader Seminary to support and encourage women who are attending Seminary, or whose partner may be attending Seminary.